tlowerison/derive-getters/README.md

 # Derive Getters

 Simple `Getters` derive macro for generating field getter methods on a named struct.
-Included is an additional derive, `Dissolve`, that consumes the named struct returning a tuple of all fields in the order they were declared.
+Included is an additional derive, `Dissolve`, that consumes the struct returning a tuple of all fields in the order they were declared.
+Dissolve can also be derived for tuple structs.
 Any doc comments on the target struct fields are replicated for the corresponding getters.
 If no comment is present one shall be generated.

 The need for the `Getters` macro came about when I was making various data structures for JSON to deserialize into.
 These data structures had many fields in them to access and they weren't going to change once created.
 One could use `pub` everywhere but that would enable mutating the fields which is what this derive aims to avoid.